alphagov/government-service-design-manual/service-manual/design-and-content/designing-transactions.md

 * Any equipment that will be required (eg. a printer)
 * Any non-digital parts of the transaction

-Some common sense is also required if you're not to overload people with information before they even start.
-If the transaction follows widely accepted norms (for example, around payment methods or delivery times) it's less important to tell people up front, though you do still need to make this information available.
+Use common sense though.
+Don't try to make everyone to read a page of terms and conditions before they start (they won't).

+The best approach is to meet (or exceed) people's expectations.
+For example, if your delivery times are typical and you accept all the usual payment methods then you wont need to warn everyone about them up front.

 ### 2. Respect the natural flow of the underlying process